-Once you have completed the forms, bring them to the practice.
-It is also helpful if you can bring some ID, but this isn’t a requirement.
+When you come to the practice the first time, it is helpful if you can bring some ID, but this isn’t a requirement.
 Examples are:

-- your proof of address (i.e. utility bill, council tax or bank statement etc) and
+- your proof of address (i.e. utility bill, council tax or bank statement etc) or

 - a photo ID (e.g. Driving License or Passport).

 For children (under 5 yrs) we also need to see the Birth Certificate and recommend that you bring the child’s Redbook

 These documents help us to make sure all your personal details are accurate and that we have matched you to your previous medical record.

 How long will registration take?

 Once we have all these documents it can take up to 3 to 4 working days for your registration to be approved and processed, and for your online service to become active.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.